ds5110/git-intro/conda.md

 ## 2. Install some basics

-If you don't have them already, you can install `make` and `git` with conda...
+If you don't have it already [install `make`](https://anaconda.org/conda-forge/make/) from the conda-forge channel (more on channels below)...
 ```
-conda install make
-conda install git
+conda install conda-forge::make
 ```
-I recommend both, even if you're using a Mac and you already have Apple's version of git.

 ## 3. Use conda environments